SpasPandev/SumUp_Wallet_API/README.md

 # SumUp_Wallet_API

 ## Overview
-SumUp Wallet API is a Spring Boot application that provides functionalities for user registration, authentication, and wallet management.
+SumUp Wallet API is a RESTful Spring Boot application that provides functionalities for user registration, authentication, and wallet management.
 It enables users to create wallets, view balances, and perform transactions such as deposits and withdrawals.
-The project uses JWT for secure authentication.
+The project uses JWT for secure authentication and follows REST principles for API design.

 ### Technologies Used
 - Java 17